 Want to see the New York Harbor up close?
-The Staten Island Ferry serves commuters traveling between Staten Island and Lower Manhattan, but visitors looking to see New York City's working waterfront (& the Statue of Liberty) will enjoy the free ride across the New York Harbor.
+The Staten Island Ferry serves commuters traveling between Staten Island and lower Manhattan, but visitors looking to see New York City's working waterfront (and the Statue of Liberty) will enjoy the free ride across the New York Harbor.

-The ferry, which runs frequently enough that if you just show up, one is probably not far off, offers a wonderful view of the harbor and all it has to offer.
-Among the sights to take in from either side of the vessel, are Governors Island, the Statue of Liberty, the Brooklyn Bridge, lower Manhattan and Wall Street's skyscrapers, Ellis Island, and the Verrazano Narrows Bridge connecting Staten Island to Brooklyn.
+The ferry, which runs frequently enough that if you just show up, one is probably not far off, offers a wonderful view of the harbor.
+Among the sights to take in from either side of the vessel are Governors Island, the Statue of Liberty, the Brooklyn Bridge, lower Manhattan and Wall Street's skyscrapers, Ellis Island, and the Verrazano-Narrows Bridge connecting Staten Island to Brooklyn.

-Hop aboard.
-Or rather, push on board through the cattle-car feeling entrance way, and take a seat.
-If you want one of the seats on the benches on the borders of the boat, to overlook the harbor, grab one fast because they fill up quickly.
+Hop aboard—or rather, push on board—through the cattle-car-feeling entranceway, and take a seat.
+If you want a bench seat along the boat's border to get a good overlook of the harbor, grab one fast because they fill up quickly.
 Take the ride back and forth if you wish.
-Each leg is half an hour.
+Each leg is approximately 25 minutes.
 Switch sides so you can take in all views.
-And as it pulls in to Manhattan, take a walk up to the front of the boat and bring your camera -- it's a great view you won't want to miss.
+As it pulls in to Manhattan, walk up to the front of the boat with your camera for a great view you won't want to miss.

 - Even on a warm day, a jacket is recommended.
 It is windy on the ride, and even if you're not sitting outside taking in the view, the interior of the ferry can be breezy and cool.

 - The Richmond County Bank Ballpark at St. George, home of the minor league Staten Island Yankees, is within walking distance of the Staten Island port of the ferry.